francescaansell/Group-Web-App/README.md

 Dylan added a slideshow using Javascript to enhance the format of the home page, drawing users in.

 #### Getting Started Page:
-Frankie fixed up some previous issues that we had with the survey.
+Frankie fixed up some previous issues that we had with the survey.ll

 #### Attend Therapy Page:
 Frankie added a scheduling API, so that users can schedule their sessions.

 #### Ratings:
-Frankie added a system for users to create reviews and ratings for eTherapy, as well as a reviews section that lists others' reviews for viewing.
+Frankie added a reviews section that lists others' reviews of eTherapy.
+Elissa and Frankie also added a review submission form to the page as well.

 #### FAQ:
-Elissa used Javascript to create interactive drop-down boxes for the questions and answers.
+Elissa and Frankie created interactive drop-down boxes for the questions and answers.
 Elissa also added the question submission form with javascript.

 # Sprint One:
 ## Contribution Breakdown: